-The OECD Survey of Adult Skills is an international survey carried out in 33 countries as part of the PIAAC – Programme for the International Assessment of Adult Competencies.
-EAEA follows up the results with various activities and events.
+The OECD Survey of Adult Skills is an international survey carried out in more than 30 countries as part of the PIAAC – Programme for the International Assessment of Adult Competencies.
+EAEA follows up on the results with various activities and events.

 In the framework of PIAAC, the OECD collects and analyses data that assist governments in assessing, monitoring and analysing the level and distribution of skills among adults.
 The OECD Survey of Adult Skills measures the key workplace and cognitive skills needed for individuals to participate successfully in society and for economies.